exploratory-io/book/viz/column-configuration-dialog.md

+### Apply All Columns

+You can check the "Apply All Columns" checkbox to apply the same color formatting for all the other columns including row headers and row totals.
+It doesn't apply the color formatting to the columns that already have their own Color Assignment.

+If you check this checkbox in multiple columns, the setting on the 1st column will be effective.

 ## Direction

-For "Show Bars on Background" and "Show Color" visual formattings, you can choose how you group the Values for the color formatting at the Direction option.
+For "Color Bars" and "Background / Text" color formattings, you can choose how you group the Values for the color formatting at the Direction option.
 The following Direction types are available.